alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

       ![](/uploads/screenshot-from-2020-09-14-15-55-33.png)

       ## Customizing the site.
-      * First navigate into the theme folder, beautifulhugo, exampleSite, content.
+      * First navigate to  theme, beautifulhugo, exampleSite and then content folder.
 Copy the post and the page folder from content and pate it in the content folder of your main site.
       * Copy the config.toml file from the exampleSite folder and replace it with the one in your main site folder. in my case my main site folder is sadaxx.

+        ### Modifying the Config file

+        there are a lot of things in the config file but  I am going to my best to explain the important ones.
+      * change the baseURL to the domain name of your site if you have one or just change it to a forward slash (/) if you don't have
+      * change the title to the title of your site
+      * leave the theme name as it is
+      *